coryshain/cdr/docs/source/formula.rst

 Parameter Tying
 ---------------

-A convolutional term in a DTSR model is factored into two components, an IRF component with appropriate parameters and a coefficient governing the overall amplitude of the estimate.
+A convolutional term in a CDR model is factored into two components, an IRF component with appropriate parameters and a coefficient governing the overall amplitude of the estimate.
 Unless otherwise specified, both of these terms are fit separately for every predictor in the model.
 However, parameter tying is possible by passing keyword arguments to the IRF calls in the model formula.
 Coefficients can be tied using the ``coef_id`` argument, and IRF parameters can be tied using the ``irf_id`` argument.